dtiberio/Passenger-WSGI-test/web/Hosting.md

 5. https://www.gandi.net/en/hosting/p/python

 **Alternatives, any VPS providers:**
-Any dedicated VPS with cPanel, Plesk or custom config...
+Any dedicated VPS with cPanel, Plesk, DirectAdmin or custom config...
 OVH, Hetzner, DigitalOcean, Vultr, Linode, ...

-**Liquidweb** uses the control panel management system called Sync Pro.
-Also, you can choose the cPanel as well as the Plesk for the easy account management.
+**Liquidweb** uses the control panel management system called Sync Pro. you can choose cPanel as well as the Plesk.

-In **GreenGeeks** you will be able to control all aspects of your VPS through their proprietary VPS management portal which makes managing your virtual private server a piece of cake.
+In **GreenGeeks** you will be able to control all aspects of your VPS through their proprietary VPS management portal.
 CPANEL/WHM License Included.
-In GreenGeeks your VPS will come pre-installed with cPanel/WHM allowing you to easily manage web hosting accounts, email addresses, MySQL databases and more.
+In GreenGeeks your VPS will come pre-installed with cPanel/WHM.

 ****************************************************************************************************************************

-**CPANEL:
+**CPANEL:**
 1. https://docs.cpanel.net/cpanel/software/application-manager/
 This interface allows you to deploy applications with the Phusion Passenger® application server.
 A Phusion Passenger server functions as a process manager, reverse proxy, and provides operations tools to its users.
 2. https://www.youtube.com/watch?v=zSLxOjtp89Y